 Get started each day with a bit of activity!

-Each day, he starts with a warm-up, then exercises, then a warm down.
+For 2021, he’s back for the regional school lockdown and each day, he starts with a warm-up, then exercises, then a warm down.

 He’s even inventing exercises to keep kids engaged, like the Spiderman, the Pikachu and jumping to catch shooting stars.

 Make sure you have a big bottle of water to keep hydrated!

 By the way, don’t think that because this is aimed at kids that adults can’t take part – any age can join in.

 If the exercises are a little tough, he has also designed some home workouts for seniors too, which are less strenuous.

 Take part in fun (yes, fun!) maths challenges with Carol Vorderman.